CCSD Board learns about student assessment tests, discusses teacher pay

 The full board meeting commenced shortly after the workshop finished.
 During public comments, several people spoke to the Board about their desire to see salaries increased for district educators.

-“I want to encourage CCSD and its Board of Trustees to find a way to start the teacher salary to at least $58,000,” one Charleston County community member said, “if not higher.”
+“I want to encourage CCSD and its Board of Trustees to find a way to start the teacher salary to at least $58,000, if not higher,” said one Charleston County community member.

 The Board is expected to vote on whether to extend the current teacher salary schedule from 31 to 40 steps.
 An increase in steps for the current school year will affect 159 teachers, and the total salary increase including fringe benefits is more than $1.2 million.